 40”x40” black custom frames for each Vision.

 Below will give you a demonstration of how they all came together.
 It started with the 1673 paintings titled as Visions.
 Then he started to add more paintings which came up to total of 2000 paintings.

 The flag of each country was framed in black and added to the visions.
 They were placed in a circle of unity with the ancient peace sign.

 Atop the custom frames was affixed a large white dove with an olive branch on its peak as symbol of peace.

-This image, of 2,000 paintings, portrayed Unity, in action, as the road to peace.
+This image, of 2,000 paintings, portrays Unity, in action, as the road to peace.

-Each painting has artwork on the back side as well because the entire message didn’t fit on one side.
+Each painting has artwork on the back side as well because the entire message did not fit on one side.